pwnthemole/pwnthemole.github.io/_posts/2018-10-18-PicoCTF2018-be-quick-or-be-dead.md

 fib(1015) = 59288416551943338727574080408572281287377451615227988184724603969919549034666922046325034891393072356252090591628758887874047734579886068667306295291967872198822088710569576575629665781687543564318377549435421485
 ```

-At this point, the result would be stored into eax which is a 32-bit register, an int (in my architecture at least) is 32 bit too, so quickly have the right number and ignore the overflow, I just put that result in an int variable, and make it print.
+At this point, the result would be stored into eax which is a 32-bit register, an int (in my architecture at least) is 32 bit too, so in order to quickly have the right number and ignore the overflow, I just put that result in an int variable, and make it print.

 now we just want to patch the